2013 Toyota 4Runner Reviews

-Rear-wheel drive is standard, with two types of four-wheel drive optional.
-The 4Runner offers up to three rows of seats.
+The Toyota 4Runner comes standard with rear-wheel drive, and two types of four-wheel drive are optional.
+This truck-based SUV offers up to three rows of seats and competes with the Jeep Grand Cherokee.
 Trim levels are the base SR5, off-road Trail edition and well-equipped Limited.

 The 4Runner has a squared-off nose and creased headlights that look similar to ones on Toyota's Sequoia SUV and Tundra pickup truck.
 The liftgate features a power window.

 Trail editions get a hood scoop, unique 17-inch wheels, front and rear bumper guards, and smoked headlamps and taillamps.
 Exterior features include:

 - Standard roof rails

 - Optional moonroof